tnhu/kanji/README.md

 </div>
 ```

-By default, all components are lazy loaded.
+By default, all components are lazy instantiated.
 Meaning the JavaScript instance of the component will be created on demand, whenever an event happens inside it.
 If you want your component to be initialized when its DOM element is ready, add data-lazy="false".

 ``` html
 <div data-com="MyExampleComponent" data-lazy="false">